 The person performing release for supply can only rely on decisions by other sub-contractor authorised persons to release intermediate, bulk or finished product if the following conditions are met:

-- all partial manufacturers in the manufacturing chain are covered by valid GMP agreements which comply with the APVMA’s Manufacturing Principles and GMP Code (refer to the APVMA GMP Code Chapter 9 and also to PIC/S Guide to GMP) – these agreements should specify the release to the next manufacturer or release for supply
+- All partial manufacturers in the manufacturing chain are covered by valid Good Manufacturing Practice (GMP) agreements which comply with the APVMA’s Manufacturing Principles and GMP Code (refer to the APVMA GMP Code Chapter 9 and also to PIC/S Guide to GMP) – these agreements should specify the release to the next manufacturer or release for supply.

-- all manufacturers have a document which outlines details regarding the release process for the relevant manufacture performed
+- All manufacturers have a document that outlines details regarding the release process for the relevant manufacture performed.

-- the authorised person performing release for supply of the finished product batch has accepted the quality management system used for partial release or release to the next step of manufacture, eg through a supplier audit – qualification, questionnaire and/or through the provision of requested information.
+- The authorised person performing release for supply of the finished product batch has accepted the quality management system used for partial release or release to the next step of manufacture, e.g. through a supplier audit – qualification, questionnaire and/or through the provision of the requested information.